blanq-agency/ozug/README.md

-# Onlinekommentar
+# OZUG - Offener Zugang zum Grundgesetz
-Publishing platform for legal commentaries
+Publishing platform for legal commentaries.

 ## How to Set Up